storj-archived/integration/README.md

 ## Testing

-To run a *sandbox* test network, run the script within the container:
+To run a *sandbox* test network:

 First edit the file at `./config/storj-bridge/config.json` to point to a email server, so that you can test the mailer and registration.

-And then run everything *(4 farmers, 6 renters and 1 bridge)*:
+And then run this script to start everything *(4 farmers, 6 renters and 1 bridge)*:
 ```bash
 ./scripts/start_everything.sh
 ```

-And the perform any activity that needs testing using the cli, first you'll need to register:
+To perform any activity that needs testing using a bridge client you'll likely first need to register:
 ```
 ./bin/storj --url=http://localhost:8080 register
 ```